Scarcity of congruences for the partition function: Introduction

 Atkin \cite{atkin_mult} discovered congruences of the form

 For $\ell=5, 7$ and $13$, he proved that such congruences exist for infinitely many $Q$; for example, there are $30$ values of $\beta$ which give rise to a congruence

 Atkin describes a method to produce such congruences which requires ``accidental" values of certain Hecke eigenvalues, and he gives examples of congruences \eqref{eq:atkincong} for $\ell\leq 31$.
 Using this method, Weaver \cite{weaver} and Johansson \cite{johansson} found many more examples (now more than $22$ billion) for these primes $\ell$.
+In recent work \cite{ahlgren-allen-tang} the first author, Allen and Tang have shown that there are infinitely many congruences of the form \eqref{eq:atkincong} for every prime $\ell\geq 5$.

 On the other hand, we know from \cite{Ahlgren-Boylan} that there are no congruences

 In view of these results, it is natural to ask if there are any congruences of the form

 or